 If there’s one thing moving isn’t, is cheap!
 The long process can cost thousands, between paying for professional movers, travel costs, and the actual price of your new home.
 So why add another cost to the moving process if you don’t have to?

 Luckily, when it comes to moving boxes, buying isn’t the only way to get them.
-If you look around carefully, you’ll discover that there are high quality, free boxes all around you!
-Whether they’re at friend’s houses, the back of a “big box store,” or at your local recycling spot, you just need the right guidance to find more free moving boxes than you’ll know what to do with.
+If you look around carefully, you’ll discover that there are high quality, free boxes all around you that you can use for local moves!
+Whether they’re at friend’s houses, the back of a “big box store,” or at your local recycling spot, you just need the right guidance to find more free moving boxes in Memphis than you’ll know what to do with.
 To help, we’ve put together this handy guide on the top places to find free moving boxes.

 Family and Friends